JuliaSmoothOptimizers/KnetNLPModels.jl/paper/paper.md

 They are designed to bridge the gap between JSO optimization solvers and deep neural network modules, specifically Flux.jl [@Flux.jl-2018] and Knet.jl [@Knet2020].

 Both Flux.jl and Knet.jl allow users to construct the architecture of a deep neural network, which can then be combined with a loss function and a dataset from MLDataset [@MLDataset2016].
-These frameworks support various usual stochastic optimizers, such as stochastic gradient descent [@lecun-bouttou-bengio-haffner1998], Nesterov acceleration [@Nesterov1983], Adagrad [@duchi-hazan-singer2011], and Adam [@kingma-ba2017].
+These frameworks support various usual stochastic optimizers, such as stochastic gradient [@lecun-bouttou-bengio-haffner1998], Nesterov acceleration [@Nesterov1983], Adagrad [@duchi-hazan-singer2011], and Adam [@kingma-ba2017].

 `FluxNLPModels.jl` and `KnetNLPModels.jl` adopt the triptych of architecture, dataset, and loss function to model a neural network training problem as an unconstrained smooth optimization problem, conforming to the NLPModels.jl API [@orban-siqueira-nlpmodels-2020].
-Consequently, these modules can be solved using the solvers from JSOSolvers [@orban-siqueira-jsosolvers-2021], which offer various optimization methods, including limited-memory quasi-Newton approximations of the Hessian such as LBFGS or LSR1 [@byrd-nocedal-schnabel-1994; @lu-1996; @liu-nocedal1989], that enforce a decrease of the merit function.
+Consequently, these models can be solved using the solvers from JSOSolvers [@orban-siqueira-jsosolvers-2021], which include gradient-based first and second-order methods.
+Limited-memory quasi-Newton methods [@byrd-nocedal-schnabel-1994; @lu-1996; @liu-nocedal1989] can be used transparently by way of NLPModelModifiers [@orban-siqueira-nlpmodelsmodifiers-2021].
+All methods enforce decrease of a certain merit function.

 <!-- By utilizing these solvers, the loss function can be minimized to train the deep neural network using optimization methods different from those embedded in Knet.jl or Flux.jl.
 The optimization frameworks as JSOSolvers.jl include solvers in which descent of a certain objective is enforced. -->
 <!-- This approach allows users to leverage the interfaces provided by the deep learning libraries, including standard training and test datasets, predefined or user-defined loss functions, the ability to partition datasets into user-defined minibatches, GPU/CPU support, use of various floating-point systems, weight initialization routines, and data preprocessing capabilities.
 PR : already in the Statement of need, this section focus how what FluxNLPModel and KnetNLPModel do -->

-While it is possible to integrate solvers directly into deep learning frameworks like Flux or Knet, separating them into standalone packages offers several advantages in terms of modularity, flexibility, ecosystem interoperability, and performance optimization.
+While it is possible to integrate solvers directly into like Flux.jl or Knet.jl, separating them into standalone packages offers advantages in terms of modularity, flexibility and ecosystem interoperability.
-Leveraging existing solver packages within the Julia ecosystem allows developers to tap into a broader range of optimization techniques, while deep learning frameworks can focus on their core purpose of building and training neural networks.
+Leveraging existing solver packages within the Julia ecosystem allows developers to tap into a broader range of optimization techniques.

 We hope the decoupling of the modeling tool from the optimization solvers will allow users and researchers to employ a wide variety of optimization solvers, including a range of existing solvers not traditionally applied to deep network training such as R2 [@birgin2017worst ; @birgin-gardenghi-martinez-santos-toint-2017], quasi-Newton trust-region methods [@ranganath-deguchy-singhal-marcia2021], or quasi-Newton line search [@byrd-hansen-nocedal-singer2016], which are not available in Knet.jl or Flux.jl and have shown promising results [@ranganath-deguchy-singhal-marcia2021 ; @byrd-hansen-nocedal-singer2016].